Laws and regulations, international treaties and policy

 Water Act

 The Water Act generally governs the management of water systems, such as flood defences and bodies of surface water and groundwater.
 The act focuses on preventing or limiting flooding, surface run-off flooding and drought, the protection and improvement of the quality of water systems, and the fulfilment of social functions by water systems.
-The Water Act will be integrated into the Environment and Planning Act (Omgevingswet), the Living and Working Environment (Activities) Decree (BAL) and the Living and Working Environment (Quality) Decree (BKL) as of 1 January 2024.
+The Water Act has been integrated into the Environment and Planning Act (Omgevingswet), the Living and Working Environment (Activities) Decree (BAL) and the Living and Working Environment (Quality) Decree (BKL) since January 2024.

 Water Decree

 The Water Decree, a decree of 30 November 2009, is a further development of the Water Act and, in terms of offshore wind energy, contains general regulations for the construction, operation and removal of offshore wind farms.
 Those rules are included in articles 6.16(a) - (l) inclusive.
-The Water Decree, too, will be incorporated into the Environment and Planning Act on 1 January 2024.
-The general rules in articles 6.16(a) - (l) inclusive can be found in the Living and Working Environment (Activities) Decree (BAL) once the Environmental Planning Act comes into force.
+The Water Decree, too, has been incorporated into the Environment and Planning Act since January 2024.
+The general rules in articles 6.16(a) - (l) inclusive can be found in the Living and Working Environment (Activities) Decree (BAL) once the Environment and Planning Act comes into force.

 Nature Conservation Act